Col 1

 by Don Swaim

 William S. Paley, founder of CBS, was a broadcast legend, so one can imagine the thrill I felt when he actually spoke to me not long after I was hired as a news editor for the network’s first all-news radio operation.
-I was in the lobby of Black Rock just about to enter an express elevator that went to the twentieth floor (where the 51/20 Club, the company’s stylish cafeteria, was located), and then became a local to the thirty-ninth floor.
+I was in the lobby of Black Rock just about to enter an express elevator that went to the twentieth floor (where the 51/20 Club, the company’s stylish cafeteria, was located), and then became a local to the thirty-eighth floor.
 As I reached the elevator, the easily recognizable Mr. Paley, holding briefcases in both hands, also entered.
 There were just the two of inside as the elevator doors closed.

 In words that I’ll never forget, Mr. Paley said to me, “Will you please press thirty-seven.”